netobserv/flowlogs-pipeline/README.md

           type: remove_entry_if_exists
 ```
 Using `remove_entry_if_doesnt_exist` in the rule reverses the logic and will not remove the above example entry
-Using `remove_field` in the rule `type` instead, cause in outputting the entry after
+Using `remove_field` in the rule `type` instead, results in outputting the entry after
 removal of only the `SrcPort` key and value

 ### Transform Network